What Is A Full Stack Developer?

 Backend development is also known as server-side development deals with everything that consumers of a software application don’t see or interact with directly.
 Let’s take the Facebook example once again, ever wondered how the images and statuses you share on Facebook get available to your friends?
 Or how do you get the notification when someone likes your photo?

 All these business logic are catered by the backend of a software application.
-While the frontend code lives in browser or mobile, backend code runs on the server and receives requests from the frontend and contains the logic to manipulate and transform data and send an appropriate response back to the user.
+While the frontend code lives in the browser or mobile, backend code runs on the server and receives requests from the frontend and contains the logic to manipulate and transform data and send an appropriate response back to the user.

 The main responsibilities of a backend developer include, thoroughly understanding the business requirements of a software application and designing effective solutions, creating, and managing Application Programming Interface (API’s) for the front-end applications to consume, maintaining the security of the system to make data transactions secure and reliable, and everything in between.